 Silver plans offer slightly more coverage than bronze plans, but they also generally cost more.
 CSRs help offset that higher price.

 A silver plan with CSRs might be for you if your income is under 250% of the Federal Poverty Level and you expect to have a fair amount of medical needs (access to prescriptions, doctor appointments, ongoing care).
-That could offer the best coverage at the best price.

 A bronze plan might be for you if you’re healthy and don’t expect much medical care, because it would be less expensive overall, even though you wouldn’t receive CSRs.